• Skip to primary navigation

 • Pour squash onto parchment lined baking sheet and spread into a single layer.

-• Roast squash for 20-25 minutes in the oven, tossing once halfway through to ensure even browning.
+• Roast squash for about 20-25 minutes in the oven, tossing once halfway through to ensure even browning.
 Time will depend on size of cubes - squash is done when it can easily be pierced through with a fork.

 • Remove from oven and serve immediately.